 |South America||0-0||25,000 – 100,000||Best guess||1990-2000||STA||UNK||1000||(1) (2)|

-Habitat: These swans are found on a variety of wetlands, from shallow lakes, coastal lagoons to harbours and swampy river basins, often in close proximity to humans in the continent, but on the Falkland Islands are fairly shy (Woods and Woods 1997).
-Prefer areas of high water levels to feed and fair amounts of vegetation and pondweed.
+These swans are found on a variety of wetlands, from shallow lakes, coastal lagoons to harbours and swampy river basins, often in close proximity to humans on the continent, but on the Falkland Islands are fairly shy (Woods & Woods 1997).
+They prefer areas of high water levels to feed and fair amounts of vegetation and pondweed.

-Threats: Human hunting for sport and food.
+Human hunting for sport and food.
 Used in Jewellery and handicrafts.
-Taken for pets and animal displays (BirdLife International, 2012).
+Taken for pets and animal displays (BirdLife International 2012).

 Antas, P.T.Z.
 (1993).
 Unpublished data concerning South American Waterbirds.

 BirdLife International (2012).
 Cygnus melanocoryphus.
 The IUCN Red List of Threatened Species 2012.
 Available from: http://www.iucnredlist.org/details/full/22679846/0#end_uses [Accessed Feb 2018]

 del Hoyo, J., Collar, N.J., Christie, D.A., Elliott, A. and Fishpool, L.D.C.
 (2014).
 HBW and BirdLife International Illustrated Checklist of the Birds of the World.
 Lynx Edicions and BirdLife International.